jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ## How 'bout a reverse sundial?

-The hour hand of an analog watch follows the path of the sun pretty closely at moderate to high latitudes.
+The hour hand of an analog watch follows the apparent path of the sun pretty closely at moderate to high latitudes.
 So when the sun is visible and you're at least 20° of latitude away from the sun's path, it comes in pretty handy as a compass.

 ### Navigating with a 12-hour dial
 - When you're north of the sun's path and the hour hand of a 12-hour watch dial on a horizontal plane is pointed at the sun, south is halfway between it and the dial's solar noon position.